tprasadtp/protonvpn-docker/docs/healthcheck.md

 # Health-check

-- There is a `healthcheck` script available under /usr/local/bin.
-It will use `https://ip.prasadt.workers.dev/` by default to verify the IP address matches with one of the logical servers.
+- There is a `healthcheck.py` script available under /usr/local/bin.
+It will use `PROTONVPN_IPCHECK_ENDPOINT` (`https://ip.prasadt.workers.dev/` by default) to verify the IP address matches with one of the logical servers.
 By default service will keep checking every `PROTONVPN_CHECK_INTERVAL` _(default = 90)_ seconds using the same api endpoint.

 - `https://ip.prasadt.workers.dev/` Service runs as a cloudflare worker and is fast, as it sits at their edge network.
 It is very simple, It returns your public IP and nothing else.
-You can use any of the following services (or host your own) as they too return your public IP address.
+You can use any of the following services by setting the variable (or host your own) as they too return your public IP address.
   * https://ip.prasadt.workers.dev/
   * https://checkip.amazonaws.com/
   * https://icanhazip.com/